23-2-DSDN242/mddn-242-data-mapping-WillowKin564/README.md

 During the end of week 2 I decided to try and use other images that weren't STO related and instead stuff like cars and trees to see if it detects those as well.
 I also decided to make use of a Star Trek the Origional Series effect of disintergration combined with blur.
 This will be a rainbow or neon outline with an internal blur similar to the 1960s/70s effect.

 Now in week 3-4 I am organising the coding portion of the project and my final wee sections and experiements.
+My plan is to apply my own filter, where the lines are around the edges while the insides are blured.